Nguyễn Siêu School

-Nguyễn Siêu School (Vietnamese: Trường Phổ thông liên cấp Nguyễn Siêu) is a private primary school and secondary school in Hanoi, Vietnam.
+Nguyễn Siêu School (Vietnamese: Trường Phổ thông liên cấp Nguyễn Siêu) is a Inter-Levels, Secondary and High School in Hanoi, Vietnam.
 The school was founded by senior colonel Nguyễn Trọng Vĩnh with his wife, which made it one of the first private schools in Hanoi.
 It was also known to have a very selective admission process as it has a very high number of applicants, despite its higher than average tuition fee.
 The school's quality of education has been recognized by numerous Vietnamese branches of government and other organizations.

 History

 Before school establishment

 Nguyễn Trọng Vĩnh was born in 1935 when Vietnam was a part of French Indochina.
 At the age of 13, he joined the North Vietnam army as a draftee to the First Indochina War with occupations at the rear side in Hải Phòng.
 Then, in 1950 he studied at National Campus (Vietnamese: Khu học xá Trung ương) and in 1954, he became the principal of Đông Ngạc School.
 When the Vietnam War was at its most violent period, in 1965 Vĩnh once again joined the army in the Ministry of National Defense.
 He retired from the army in 1990 with the rank of senior colonel after 25 years of service.